-Movavi offers two screen capture packages that may be of interest to you.
+Movavi offers two Movavi screen screen capture studio packages that may be of interest to you.

-The first is the ‘Screen Recorder’ option.
+The first is the ‘Screen Recording Software’ option.
 This is a one-time purchase of $39.95.
 You can install this on just one machine, but you’re entitled to the following perks:

-Or there’s the ‘Screen Recorder Studio’ option.
+Or there’s the ‘Screen Recorder Studio’ option ( similar to Camtasia Studio).
 This will set you back a one-off $59.95 payment.
-You’ll get everything in the previous bundle, as well as being able to:
+You’ll get everything in the previous bundle (Movavi screen capture studio), as well as being able to:

-Like any kind of software, Movavi and Camtasia have both its advantages and disadvantages.
+Like any kind of software, Movavi and Camtasia Studio have both its advantages and disadvantages.

 But, in a nutshell, Movavi is much cheaper.
 Plus, you can share videos online directly from Movavi’s editor to your social media network.

 Whereas Camtasia is pricier.
 Plus, users report that Camtasia’s video and the audio syncing feature could be better.
 Also, you have to go to more trouble to upload work onto online networks